-≡ Google APIs ् MyChat 🕶 🏭 😰 🌲 🗄 🤮
+≡ Google APIs 🔍 MyChat 🕶 🎁 😰 🌲 🗄 🤮

 API API Manager Credentials

-• Overview Credentials Add credentials to your project I find out what kind of credentials you need We'll help you set up the correct credentials f you wish you can skip this step and create an API key, client ID, or service account Which PI are you using?
+↔ ○ • Overview Credentials Add credentials to your project I Find out what kind of credentials you need We'll help you set up the correct credentials (r you wish you can skip this step and create an API key, client ID, or service account) Which API are you using?
 Determines what kind of credentials you need.
-Gogle Cloud Messaging Understand the provide the API from?
+Google Cloud Messaging Uher evill you be calling the API from?
 Determines which settings you'll need to configure.
-Web server (e.g. node.js, Tomcat) Understand to I need?
+Web server (e.g. node.js, Tomcat) What credentials do I need?

-Cancel
+2 Get your credentials Cancel